-It’s an impressive square, thanks both to its excellent location near the river as well as its monuments.
-The most noticeable is a tall, white, 50-foot obelisk erected to the memory of Nathaniel Greene, the Revolutionary War hero from Rhode Island who retired to a farm near Savannah.
-His remains, along with those of his son, are buried underneath.
+The most notable monument in Johnson Square is a 50-foot white obelisk dedicated to Nathaniel Green, the Revolutionary War hero from Rhode Island who retired to a farm near Savannah.
+His remains, along with those of his son, are buried underneath the obelisk.

-Johnson Square also features two fountains and an interesting sundial dedicated to the memory of William Bull, who helped General Oglethorpe both choose Savannah’s location and design its unique layout.
-The time was off a little when we visited, but sundials can’t be expected to cope with daylight savings.
-Another curious monument is the Johnny Mercer bench, dedicated to the city’s Academy Award winning songwriter.
+Johnson Square also features two identical fountains, and a sundial dedicated to the memory of William Bull, who helped General Oglethorpe both choose Savannah’s location and design its unique layout.
+The time was off a little when we visited, but ancient sundials can’t be expected to cope with daylight savings.
+Another monument is the Johnny Mercer bench, which honors the city’s best-known musical artist.

-While the colony was still in its infancy, Johnson Square is where colonialists would meet to check the time, fetch water, make use of public ovens, and go to church.
-The Christ Church, found on the eastern side of the square, is known as the “Mother Church of Georgia”.
-Since 1773, it’s been an Anglican place of worship — the oldest in all of Georgia.
+Ever since Savannah’s inception, Johnson Square has been the center of city life.
+In the very early days, this is where colonists would meet to check the time, fetch water, make use of public ovens, and congregate for worship.
+The Christ Church, found on the eastern side of the square, is known as the “Mother Church of Georgia.”
+Built in 1773, it’s the oldest in all of Georgia.